 - The Beginner’s Guide to Backpacking East & Southern Africa

 Trying to budget for your trip can be a bit daunting and it does very much depend on your style of travel and level of comfort.
-To help you budget, have a look at my Africa planning post and below you will find a list of my favourite resources for managing your money in Africa.

-- My Six Month Africa Travel Budget – This post lists everything I spent during my 6 months travelling across Africa.
+- My Six Month Africa Travel Budget: This post lists everything I spent during my 6 months travelling across Africa.

 Flights to Africa aren’t always as expensive as people think they are, especially if you can be a little bit flexible on your dates.
+I usually compare deals on the following sites:

 Train travel in Africa is one of my favourite things to do and a great insight into life in this fascinating continent.
 I always think it’s a shame that the rail network isn’t more extensive as it would be amazing!